cointify/cointify.github.io/about.md

 <strong>Frontend Development</strong> - I'm very comfortable with the latest frameworks and libraries for the Frontend Development.
 I primarily use Twitter Bootstrap and like putting together compliant and clean responsive HTML5, and CSS templates.

-And when I'm not working I'm tinkering with my D7100 DSLR camera as a hobbyist photographer.
-I'm a soccer enthusiastic and play on regular basis.

 <div class="py2 post-footer">
   <img src="/images/me.jpg" alt="Jatinder Singh" class="avatar" />
   <p>Software Developer • Hobbyist Photographer • Soccer Enthusiastic</p>